JK-Open-Source-Community/JKOSC/README.md

 ![allahabad_university_logo](allahabad_university_logo.png)

 # JKOSS - JK Open Source Society
 A community of developers run by the students of JK Institute of Applied Physics and Technology.

+# Community Statement
+We are a community of, and in solidarity with, people from every gender identity and expression, sexual orientation, race, ethnicity, language, neuro-type, size, ability, class, religion, culture, subculture, political opinion, age, skill level, occupation, and background.
+We acknowledge that not everyone has the time, financial means, or capacity to actively participate, but we recognize and encourage the involvement of all kinds.
+We facilitate and foster access and empowerment.
+We are all learners.
+In practice:
+- We are not coding snobs.
+We do not assume knowledge or imply there are things that somebody should know.
+- We insist on actively engaging with requests for feedback regardless of their complexity.
+- We welcome newcomers and prioritize the education of others.
+We strive to approach all tasks with the enthusiasm of a newcomer.
+Because we believe that newcomers are just as valuable in this effort as experts.
+- We consistently make the effort to actively recognize and validate multiple types of contributions.
+- We are always willing to offer help or guidance.

 [Meet Our People!](people.md)